SooryaGeorge7/Paint-In-Cafe/README.md

 * To be able to view the site on different device sizes.
   * Responsiveness was achieved though media queries and chrome dev tools were used to help inspect the site in varying sizes.
 * To allow potential customers to find out about Paint-In Cafe and where its located.
-  * The footer contains information about location.
+  * The footer contains information about location.The location section in the footer also has a maps button that will direct you to google maps location.
 The home page has a text overlying the background video that asks the site visitor a question and the button below says "learn more".
 If you click on the button, the site will take the visitor to the concept section of home page where the visitor can learn more about Paint-in Cafe.
 * To allow potential customers learnabout the concept of the cafe and understand what they need to do to visit.
   * In the section under the heading "How does it work?", There are 6 divs that contain headings and information that the website visitor most likely would want to know more about.
 Eg: Bookings, experience, cafe.
   * Gallery shows a few images from the cafe and experience so that the visitors know what to expect before visiting.